 - Use walking foot.
 Plastic and vinyl will move easier under the machine with a walking foot, without getting stuck or marking the material.
-You can also use teflon foot or nonsticky foor for the same purpose
+You can also use teflon foot or nonsticky foot for the same purpose.

-- You can use ordinary sewing needle for thin plastic and vinyl sewing.
-But for thicker vinyl use denim sewing needles.
-Donot use leather sewing needles as it will tear into the material.
+- You can use an ordinary sewing needle for thin plastic and vinyl sewing.
+But for thicker vinyl use denim sewing needles or Sewing machine needle no 16.
+Do not use leather sewing needles as it will tear into the material.
 Change sewing needle after every project.
-A dull needle is not good news with this material.
+A dull needle should not be used with this material.

 With these tips you can use your ordinary machine to sew two to three layers of vinyl / plether / plastic.
 But for more layers and frequent use, look for a vinyl/leather sewing machine.